Cash and Cash Equivalents

 In financial accounting, cash is defined as the sum of (1) currency and coins, (2) balances in checking accounts, and (3) items acceptable for deposit in these accounts, such as checks received from customers.

-Cash equivalents are those short-term investments that can be converted quickly to cash.
+n are those short-term investments that can be converted quickly to cash.
 They include such things as balances in savings accounts and money market funds, short-term certificates of deposit, short-term government securities, (for example, treasury bills), and short-term commercial paper (negotiable notes receivable issued by other companies).

 Cash and cash equivalents can be combined on the balance sheet or reported as separate items.
 Some firms combine cash with short-term investments in marketable equity securities.
 As a practical matter, efficient financial management results in a very low cash balance because any excess funds are invested in cash equivalents.
 The availability of highly liquid investments tends to make the distinction between cash and cash equivalents less meaningful.

-Impact on the firm
+Impact on the Firm

 In general, the short-run solvency of a firm is strengthened by having additional cash and cash equivalents because the firm is better able to meet to short-term obligations; correspondingly, having less creates greater risk.
 An excess of cash redirects management concern from financing to concern with investing.
 A shortage has just the opposite effect.